Bachelor of Arts, Plan I

 The Bachelor of Arts, Plan I, requires the completion of all requirements for one major.
 The number of semester hours required in the major varies with the field selected.
 Unless the requirements of the major state otherwise, a major consists of at least 24 but no more than 42 semester hours, with at least 15 hours in upper-division courses.
 Of these 15 hours, six must be taken in residence.
 At least 18 hours of coursework in the major, including six hours of upper-division coursework, must be completed in residence at the University.

-Students in most majors must also fulfill the requirements of a minor.
+Students in majors requiring fewer than 36 semester credit hours must also fulfill the requirements of a minor.
 The minor consists of a specific number of semester hours of coursework completed outside the student’s major field.
 The requirements of the minor are established by the offering department.
 Only one minor may be declared per major.
 Before planning to use a course to fulfill the minor requirement, the student should consult the department that offers the course.

 At least nine of the hours required for the minor must include coursework not used to satisfy the requirements of the student's major.
 Courses used to fulfill the requirements for a minor must be taken on the letter-grade basis, and half of the required semester hours must be taken in residence.